MoranggNormal/symfony_app/README.md

 > Filtering all the users without returning their password;

+> Filter the last item in the collection (last created account);

 > Filter by email, to prevent account with same email;

 > Post to create a new user account;

-- Create a repository with two handmade functions (findAllUsers and filterEmail)
+- Create a repository with three handmade functions (findAllUsers, filterEmail and getLastCreatedUser)
 - Create an entity named User;

 #### How can i use this?